copied to clipboard

 An Elegance.JS projects file structure is akin to that of something like a Next.JS project.

-We use filesystem routing, where each directory contains a page.ts, and an info.ts file.
+We use filesystem routing, where each directory contains a page.ts file.

 Page Files

-The page.ts file has one requirement, it must export a page object, which is of type EleganceElement<"body">
+The page.ts file has two requirements, it must export a page object, which is of type EleganceElement<"body">

 export const page = body ({